Bitcoin-Factory/ML-Test-Client/README.md

 Over time, we will learn how to trim those ranges so that finally we need to search for the best performing models at a narrower space.
 At a production environment we will be forever testing since datasets are changing over time.

+It is important to understand that this APP does not prepare the dataset to be tested.
+This is done by the Test Server App.
+That means that this app does not need to be ran together with Superalgos or any other data provider.
+It only depends on the Test Server which handles the management of the Test Cases and the generation of the datasets to be used at each one of the tests.

 ### Example of Parameters

 * PARAMETER   VALUE